FAQs – Nursing Home Abuse Law

 Under both State and Federal law, a person is entitled to inspect and copy his or her own medical records.
 If the person is mentally incapacitated, his or her designated legal representative is entitled to copies of the medical records.
 Designated legal representatives can include Powers of Attorney, health care proxies, guardians and conservators.
 Once a person dies, his next of kin or “heirs at law” are entitled to the records.
 Next of kin or heirs at law include parents and children.
 If there are no direct heirs at law, sometimes an estate can be opened and the personal representative of the estate is then entitled to the medical records.

 Sometimes health care providers are resistant to releasing medical records of deceased patients to the next of kin or heirs at law.
 This is directly contrary to both State and Federal law.
 Simply put, if you are, for example, the child of a deceased nursing home resident or hospital patient, the law gives you the right to obtain these medical records without the need to open an estate or without the need for a court order or lawsuit.
-If you are having problems obtaining medical records, give us a call and we may be able to help.
+If you are having problems obtaining medical records, give our lawyers a call and we may be able to help.

 Arbitration is an informal proceeding in which a claim for monetary damages is decided by a single arbitrator or an arbitration panel.
 The form of the arbitration is determined by an arbitration agreement that is signed by all parties.
 For example, some nursing homes request or even insist upon patients (or their family members) agreeing upon arbitration during the admissions process.
 If you signed one of these agreements, the agreement will usually state how arbitration will be held.
 Sometimes the agreement has an arbitration service appointed either as a single arbitrator or a three-arbitrator panel.
 The agreement will then describe the rules of procedure that will be followed.